Bengaluru ASI Heritage Sites – AMASR Zone and Buffer Rules

 Overview

-Bengaluru has two ASI-protected monuments directly within its urban core, the Old Dungeon Fort and Tipu Sultan's Palace, plus several more across Bangalore Rural, including Devanahalli Fort and prehistoric sites at Chikajala and Hejjala.
+Bengaluru has two ASI-protected monuments directly within its urban core, the Bangalore Fort (Tipu’s Fort) and Tipu Sultan's Palace, plus several more in the wider Bengaluru region: Devanahalli Fort and Tipu Sultan’s Birth Place at Devanahalli, the prehistoric site at Chikajala, the Managondanahalli prehistoric site (all Bangalore Rural district), and the Hejjala prehistoric site (Ramanagara district, carved from Bangalore Rural in August 2007).
 Any plot within 300 metres of these centrally protected monuments falls under the Ancient Monuments and Archaeological Sites and Remains (AMASR) Act, 1958.
-The act creates two hard zones: a prohibited area (0-100 m) where no construction is permitted, and a regulated area (100-300 m) where construction requires ASI Director-General clearance.
+The act creates two hard zones: a prohibited area (0-100 m) where no construction is permitted, and a regulated area (100-300 m) where construction requires National Monuments Authority (NMA) / Competent Authority clearance.
 This layer maps every ASI-designated heritage site across the Bengaluru region.

 Bengaluru heritage site restrictions that will kill your building plan